5 Tips & Considerations While Caring for Elderly Parents at Home

 - Out of Pocket Payment

-There are a few Veteran aid programs that allow caregivers, family, or non-family caregivers, to receive payment for providing care at home.
+There are a few Veteran aid programs that allow caregivers, family, or non-family member caregivers, to receive payment for providing care at home.
 This typically requires injury in the line of duty, confinement to the home, military pension, or enrollment in specific VA medical plans.
 Learn more about VA Family Caregiver Assistance.

 Many states offer self-directed long-term care services for adults who qualify for Medicaid.
 While services and benefits vary state by state, some state Medicaid programs allow spouses, children, legal guardians, and other family members to receive payment for providing at-home care services.
 If your parent is on Medicaid, or you think they may qualify, contact your state Medicaid office to learn about eligibility, coverage, and benefits.